enkore/i3pystatus/README.md

 the protocol is documented [here](http://i3wm.org/docs/i3bar-protocol.html).

 Please add an example for how to configure it to `__main__.py.dist`.
 It should be a python class that can be registered with the `I3statusHandler` class.
+Also don't forget to add yourself to the LICENSE file.

 **Patches and pull requests are very welcome :-)**